Hillary Clinton as First Lady of Arkansas

+Hillary Clinton served as first lady of Arkansas during the two governorships of her husband, Bill Clinton.
 During her husband's first governorship, she was known as Hillary Rodham.
 However, in his second governorship, she made use of the name Hillary Rodham Clinton.

 Clinton took an active role in the state's government, serving on boards and advancing causes and legislation.
-During her time as first lady of Arkansas, she also continued her legal career at the Rose Law Firm and served on several nonprofits, federal boards, as well as on the corporate board of directors of Walmart.
+During her time as first lady of Arkansas, she also continued her legal career at the Rose Law Firm and served on several nonprofits, federal boards, as well as on the corporate boards of directors of Wal-Mart and other companies.